rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 # 0.5 Transcription

-Option: Record a transcription standard used for the metadata work as a Work related manifestation of work of the transcription standard.
+Option: Record a transcription standard used for the metadata work as a [related manifestation of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-123e0456-8c5f-3236-ba8a-155b8294a32c). _**ALT note: this is directly from the RDA Tookit [instructions on Transcription](https://beta.rdatoolkit.org/en-US_ala-cfa18e03-17f2-378a-874c-86515bf7e0ac/div_cfw_wqc_ydb); since it's a relationship element, do we want to punt it right now?**_

 ![ye](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/ye.png "ye")